nuages-io/nuages-aspnetidentity-mongo/README.md

 - We should be able to change index creations.
 - Minimal startup bootstrapping code
 - Default implementation (IdentityUser and descendants) should use string as Id
+- It should support all interface implemented by UserStore<> and RoleStore<>

 ### Restrictions:
 - No support for UserOnlyStore<>.
 So you will always have collection for roles created.